-- 1 plastic cup or other container that will not be resued for food - 1 sheet unryu paper, 24 x 39 inches.
+- inexpensive, new cosmetic brush, the fluffy type used to apply loose powder or blush - one 2 oz. bottle Yasumoto sumi ink.
+This is a widely found and inexpensive sumi ink.
+You can substitute another brand. - 1 sheet unryu paper, 24 x 39 inches.
 You can fold or cut it smaller, depending on the size of your fish.
-You would use this to print a larger composition, say a school of fish swimming past. - 1 watercolor paintbrush sizes 0 to 2 for painting in a fish eye on the print
+You would use this to print a larger composition, say a school of fish swimming past.